 Do nothing with the contents of the file but ensure it is not deleted.
 A review of the contents helps us learn more about how Linux applications are accessible by various desktop environments.

 Activate the Launcher to view the new icon named Arduino IDE as shown in the image below.

 TIP: Right-click on the Arduino icon and select Pin to Shelf for quick access.

 Delete the original compressed file.
 This is as easy as selecting the file in the Chrome OS Files app and clicking the delete icon in the upper-right hand corner.
 Make sure you do not delete the

 USB device support is not activated by default.
-As mentioned, I assume you are on the Chrome OS beta channel with at least version 80.
+As mentioned, I assume you are on the Chrome OS beta channel with at least version 80 (see note below).
 We will enable a Chrome OS flag to give us access to unsupported USB devices in the VM: